Gold Bars triple murders: Ang's testimony

-From this point on, the prosecution's case relied on the evidence provided by Augustine Ang, who took the stand on the tenth day of the Gold Bars triple murder trial.

-Ang testified that he, together with the Chou brothers and Peter Lim, first started to plan the robbery in November 1971.
-Lim was in charge of recruiting youths to assist them in robbing and murdering Ngo and his associates, and Ang himself was to instruct the six boys—Konesekaram Nagalingam, Stephen Lee, Ringo Lee, Stephen Francis, Richard James and Alex Yau—about their plan to rob and murder the three victims, and also promised that each of them would be paid S$20,000 as a reward.
-Ang's testimony, which was the only source of evidence that implicated the nine defendants, also recounted that on the night of 29 December 1971, after ensuring that the mother and sister of the Chou brothers, as well as David Chou's two daughters, were fully asleep, the ten perpetrators gathered at the Chou family home to wait for Ngo's arrival.
+From this point on, the prosecution's case relied on Ang's evidence; he took the stand on the tenth day of the Gold Bars triple murder trial.
+He testified that he, together with the Chou brothers and Peter Lim, first started to plan the robbery in November 1971.
+Lim was in charge of recruiting youths to assist them in robbing and murdering Ngo and his associates, and Ang himself was to instruct the six boys—Konesekaram, Stephen Lee, Ringo Lee, Francis, James and Yau—about their plan to rob and murder the three victims, promising each of them S$20,000 as a reward.
+Ang also recounted that on the night of 29 December 1971, after ensuring that the mother and sister of the Chou brothers, as well as David's two daughters, were fully asleep, the ten perpetrators gathered at the Chou family home to wait for Ngo's arrival.
 After the arrival of Ngo and his two associates Ang Boon Chai and Leong Chin Woo, Ngo and Leong alighted their respective vehicles and passed Andrew Chou a bag containing 120 gold bars.
 After receiving the bag, the ten men began to attack the three victims.
-Ang stated that when Ngo was strangled by Andrew Chou, he helped pin down Ngo's legs during the strangulation, and also witnessed David Chou using the green rope to strangle Leong.
-As for Ang Boon Chai, he was the last to be assaulted and according to Augustine Ang, he witnessed Andrew Chou attacking Ang Boon Chai and inflicted several punches and karate chops onto Ang Boon Chai's neck and head, and Augustine Ang admitted he picked up a wooden block to hit Ang Boon Chai repeatedly until he fell unconscious.
+Ang stated that he pinned down Ngo's legs while the latter was being strangled by Andrew Chou, and also witnessed David Chou using the green rope to strangle Leong.
+Ang Boon Chai was the last victim to be assaulted; Augustine Ang said that, after seeing that Andrew Chou had inflicted several punches and karate chops onto Ang Boon Chai's neck and head, he picked up a wooden block to carry out repeated beatings until Ang Boon Chai fell unconscious.